 You will notice the TOP rung is running i the processor now if you look at your power rails.
 If you are not happy with the rung, you could “Untest” your edits, and then cancel edits.

 Step 5: Assemble Edits to finish ControlLogix Online Editing

 Now, we can eliminate the old rung in logic.
 Assemble your edits.

 After you assemble edits, the old rung is gone.

 Adding and Deleting a rung with ControlLogix Online Editing

 To add a rung, just drag your new rung down into logic.
 Set up your logic on the new rung, then Accept, Test, and Assemble.

 To delete a rung, just right click the rung number and choose “Delete”.
-The rung will be marked for deletion, then Accept, Test and Assemble.
+RSLogix marks the rung for deletion, then Accept, Test and Assemble.

 Please visit the category page for more information on ControlLogix!